geoffrich/geoffrich.net/src/posts/page-transitions-1.md

 <div class="callout">

-This post was updated in February 2023 to handle changes in the shared element transition API (now called view transitions).
+This post was updated in February 2023 to handle breaking changes in the view transitions API (previously called shared element transitions), and in September 2023 with a new [SvelteKit lifecycle method](https://svelte.dev/blog/view-transitions) that streamlines the setup process.

 </div>

-Chrome is currently experimenting with a new API that will let you easily animate between two different pages, which is a long-desired feature in browsers.
+Chrome now supports a new web API that will let you easily animate between two different pages, which is a long-desired feature in browsers.

 I’ve been experimenting with how to use this new browser API in [SvelteKit](https://kit.svelte.dev).
 Today I want to show you what I’ve been doing and how it works.
 I’ll only scratch the surface of this stuff, and I highly recommend reading [the official API explainer](https://developer.chrome.com/docs/web-platform/view-transitions/) if you want to learn more.
 Today we'll focus on page transitions, but this API can also be used to animate [_any_ change in DOM state](https://twitter.com/geoffrich_/status/1625897774859587585).

 This post is an adaptation of (a section of) [my talk](/posts/svelte-london-2022/) at the Svelte London meetup last month, though keep in mind that the talk version covers the old API, which has since gone through breaking changes.

-Be advised that this API is still experimental and is only available in Chrome Canary or Chrome 111 Beta at time of writing.
-It’s still very early in the process of becoming a web standard, so you shouldn’t rush out and use it on your production sites today.
-However, it’s still fun to play around with and figure out interesting ways to use it.
+Be advised that this API is only available in Chrome or Chromium-based browsers (e.g. Edge) at time of writing, though other browser vendors have expressed interest.
+It’s still very early, so it might not be ready for your production sites today.
+However, it _is_ a great candidate for progressive enhancement, since browsers that don't support the API can fall back to a regular navigation.

 For the TL;DR, here’s the [repo](https://github.com/geoffrich/sveltekit-view-transitions) and the [deployed demo](https://sveltekit-shared-element-transitions-codelab.vercel.app/).
 Make sure to read the note above about browser requirements.
-Also, the demo could break at any time if the API changes.

 So: this new API, how does it work?